Natucate

 1) Could you give us a brief overview of your activities/tasks in the project/course?

-There were daily duties in the camp itself, which rotated for all participants daily: preparing breakfast/dinner, washing dishes, cleaning the lunchroom/common area/kitchen, preparing equipment, cleaning toilets/showers, etc. Living together only functions as a team.
+There were daily duties in the camp itself, which rotated for all participants daily: helping out with preparing breakfast/dinner, washing dishes, cleaning the lunchroom/common area/kitchen, preparing equipment, cleaning the bathroom, etc. Living together only functions as a team.

 2) What was the biggest challenge for you during the project?

 The terrain and the weather.
 An untouched (rain)forest at 500 meters altitude in New Zealand in late summer/autumn is something entirely different from a man-made European forest, the African bush, or the rainforest in Costa Rica.
-The terrain was steep, slippery/muddy, partially completely obstructed by trees/roots.
+The terrain is quite wild: steep and slippery and partially obstructed by tree roots.
 It was physically demanding, even if one was reasonably fit.
-You have to climb, slide, hold onto roots if they're there, you have buckets or other equipment in your hand, you're alone.
-It was mostly wet/moist and cold, clothes didn't dry.
-The weather often looked different in the valley, but at the camp, it was very windy and changeable.
+The weather at the camp was often windy and changeable.

 3) Was there something you liked most?
 Or something you remember particularly negatively?